paymenttools/wlp-android-distribution/README.md

 ### 1. Get your Github token.
 To generate a Github token, navigate to your Github profile -> Settings -> Developer settings -> Personal access token -> Generate new token (classic).
 Check the read:packages scope.
 Click Generate token.
+More details can be found [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic)

 ### 2. Create / update the github.properties file.
 Create the github.properties file in your project at root level.
 Add the following 2 properties: